 MSU Human Resources >> Benefits >> Dental >> Aetna Dental FAQs

 Yes, you will receive an ID card.
-Your card will list all eligible family members (up to 5) and their Primary Care Dentist.
-However, you may not receive cards if you do not choose a Primary Care Dentist.
+Your card will list all eligible family members (up to 5) and their Primary Care Dentist (PCD).
+However, you may not receive cards if you do not choose a PCD.

-A primary care dentist (PCD) is a dentist you choose to manage your overall dental care.
+A Primary Care Dentist (PCD) is a dentist you choose to manage your overall dental care.
 All Aetna DMO enrollees are required to select a PCD.
-To select your PCD, visit Aetna's online provider directory at www.aetna.com or contact Aetna's Member Services at (877)-238-6200.
+To select your PCD, visit Aetna's online Provider Directory or contact Aetna's Member Services at 877-238-6200.

 Each dependent has to select a PCD.
 They can assign to a different DMO general dentist, but no person can elect a specialist, including a pediatric dentist, as their general dentist.

-Yes, you can complete the nomination form to nominate your current dentist for consideration to join the Aetna provider network.
-However, submitting the form does not guarantee that your dentist will apply to or be accepted as an Aetna provider.
+Yes, you can nominate your current dentist for consideration to join the Aetna provider network by calling Aetna's Member Services at 877-238-6200.
+Requesting to nominate, however, does not guarantee that your dentist will apply to or be accepted as an Aetna provider.

-When you contact Aetna between the 1 and 15 of the month, your dentist choice or dentist change will become effective the first of the following month (e.g., Call Aetna on January 5, dentist choice becomes effective February 1).
-If you contact Aetna between the 16th of the month and the end, your dentist choice or dentist change will become effective the first of the second month (e.g., Call Aetna on January 18th, and the dentist choice becomes effective on March 1).
+When you contact Aetna between the 1st and 15th of the month, your dentist choice or dentist change will become effective the first calendar day of the following month (e.g., You call Aetna on January 5th, dentist choice becomes effective February 1st).
+If you contact Aetna between the 16th of the month through the end of the same month, your dentist choice or dentist change will become effective the first calendar day of the second month (e.g., You call Aetna on January 18th, dentist choice becomes effective March 1st).

 The general dentist is technically responsible for all treatments.
-Suppose he/she feels that the service is beyond the scope of his/her ability.
-In that case, the office should submit to Aetna a pre-authorization listing the treatments needed and why he/she cannot perform them, attaching all needed diagnostic materials to support the treatment and to whom they wish to refer the patient.
+Suppose they feel that the service is beyond the scope of their ability.
+In that case, the office should submit to Aetna a pre-authorization listing the treatments needed and why they cannot perform them, attaching all needed diagnostic materials to support the treatment and to whom they wish to refer the patient.
 Aetna will review and decide on coverage based on this information.
-However, the Primary Care Dentist can "directly refer" members for certain services to a participating Specialty Dentist.
+However, the Primary Care Dentist (PCD) can "directly refer" members for certain services to a participating Specialty Dentist.
 In those situations, a pre-authorization request is not required.
-The Primary Care Dentist should review the list of services and conditions to identify if the service is eligible for "direct referral."
-If so, the Primary Care Dentist selects a participating Specialty Dentist to whom the patient is to be referred and completes the Specialty Referral Form.
+The PCD should review the list of services and conditions to identify if the service is eligible for "direct referral."
+If so, the PCD selects a participating Specialty Dentist to whom the patient is to be referred and completes the Specialty Referral Form.
 Direct referrals may be made only to participating providers.

 The patient can see a participating orthodontist without a referral.